Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 has not made the request to the appropriate organisation.

-The Office of the Ombudsman advise that reasonable assistance is more than telling a requestor that their request is not specific.
-In line with the purposes of the OIA and the ‘principle of availability’ (s.5 OIA), all reasonable assistance should be taken to help the requestor clarify their request so that it is specific enough for the organisation to identify the information sought.
+The Office of the Ombudsmen advise that reasonable assistance is more than telling a requestor that their request is not specific.
+In line with the purposes of the OIA and the ‘principle of availability’ (s.5 OIA), all reasonable assistance should be taken to help a person clarify their request so that it is specific enough for your organisation to identify the information sought.

 the subject matter